Federal Reserve Bank of Boston Policy Regarding Availability of Information

 The Secretary will not disclose records of the Bank that are:

-- specifically authorized by Executive Order to be kept secret in the interest of national security or foreign policy;
+- specifically authorized by Executive Order to be kept secret in the interest of national security or foreign policy and that are in fact properly classified pursuant to such Executive order;

 - related solely to the internal personnel rules and practices of the Bank;